 Take Advantage of Sign Up Bonuses

 After determining which card to get, take advantage of the sign-up bonuses.
 This is becoming more common as the years go by.
 Some credit cards offer miles as their sign-up bonus which is sometimes equivalent to a roundtrip ticket when redeemed.
 Some credit card companies offer gift cards or vouchers to various brands that they have partnered with.

 Take Advantage of Free Annual Fee Promos

-Just like the increasing number of sign up bonuses, I’m also noticing an increase in credit card companies offering free annual fee.
+Just like the increasing number of sign-up bonuses, I’m also noticing an increase in credit card companies offering free annual fees.
 Before you sign up, make sure to read the fine print.
 Some credit cards do have a spend requirement that you need to meet in a certain amount of time which is usually 60 days from the date of card activation.

 Related Post: How to Waive Credit Card Annual Fees

 Take Advantage of the Time Buffer / Credit Card Float

 Having a credit card helps you hold on to your cash for a longer period of time.
 Unlike cash, you are not required to pay your credit card on the day you purchase the item.

 The best time to use your card is at the start of the billing cycle.
 For example, the cut-off date for one of my credit cards is every 30th, if I purchased something using this card last April 1, my due date for this purchase will be on May 24.
 In essence, I got 54 days to hold on to my cash without incurring penalties or interest rates on my credit card.